-Questions you should be asking your financial advisor boil down to the following categories:
+Questions you should be asking your financial professional boil down to the following categories:

 “Awkward” Questions to Ask Your Financial Advisor

-"What is your investment strategy?"
-Ask your investment advisor about his or her strategy.
+- "What is your investment strategy?"
+Ask your investment adviser about his or her strategy.
 If it sounds too complicated, or if your advisor cannot explain it in language you understand (relying instead on flashy technical jargon), then beware.

 Additional questions that you should ask a potential financial advisor:

 - Are you registered with state and federal regulators?